 Need help paying your mortgage?

-RAFT (Residential Assistance for Families in Transition) and ERMA (Emergency Rent and Mortgage Assistance) programs.
+RAFT (Residential Assistance for Families in Transition)

 If you are eligible, you can get up to $10,000 to pay overdue or future mortgage payments

 To apply, find your local agency or call 800-224-5124.